stephan-nordnes-eriksen/BOB/README.md

 <a name="shorthand"></a>
 ### Short hand syntax
-Writing out these pipes can be tiresom if you are building big and complex structures, so you can utilize these shorthand methods.
+Writing out these pipes can be tiresome if you are building big and complex structures, so you can utilize these shorthand methods.

 Long Version | Short Version
 ------------ | -------------